usnistgov/fireflow/COMMON_ISSUES.md

 ## Incorrect *$PnE* log offset value

 One common error for *$PnE* is specifying `X,0.0` where `X` is non-zero.
-This is incorrect because this says "log(0) = linear value of 0".
+This is incorrect because it means "log(0) = linear value of 0".

 Enable `fix_log_scale_offsets` to convert `X,0,0` to `X,1.0`.